 Other facilities at Burnbrae include a barbecue, washing machine and tumble drier for guests' use.
 There is a travel cot and a high chair available for use in any of the cottages, just ask when booking.

 All prices are for 2 people and include electricity, heating, internet, wood for wood burner, bed linen and towels.
-We also offer photography, textile art and embroidery workshops which are held in the studio at Burnbrae – see the programme on our website for details.
+On site there is also a studio for hire by the half day, full, day or few days - see our website for details. www.burnbraehol.co.uk

-For further information please phone or e-mail.
-We are always pleased to help and can be flexible with day of arrival/departure and length of stay.
+For further information please visit our website phone or e-mail.
+We are always pleased to help and are flexible with day of arrival/ departure and length of stay.

 Note: Prices are a guide only and may change on a daily basis.